 Tip 1.
 Take an Inventory of Your Time

 Keeping track of everyone’s time is a challenge.
-As a hospital in the United States often have legacy practices in place that may not make sense now.
+Hospitals in the United States often have legacy practices in place that may not make sense now.
 You have a diverse set of employees who do a wide variety of projects and tasks.
 Define the types of time you need to keep track of, starting with each hospital department, then is subdivide by job role, by projects and finally by tasks.
 Some employees will be hourly, some salaried and all of the vacation and time off rules and approval systems have to be accounted for.
-Making a comparison of the system you are using and a proper inventory of what you need will help you make decisions on making improvements.
+Making a comparison of the system you are using and a proper inventory of what you need will help you make better decisions on making improvements.

 Tip 2.
 Select the Right Time Tracking Software

-Selecting the right time tracking software is crucial for hospitals aiming to optimize efficiency.
+Selecting the right healthcare time tracking software is crucial for hospitals aiming to optimize efficiency.
 By choosing software that aligns with their unique needs, hospitals can enjoy features such as user-friendly interfaces, customizable reporting, seamless integration, and robust data security.
 The right software empowers hospitals to streamline time tracking processes and ensure accurate data capture.

 Tip 3.
 Establish Clear Time Tracking Policies and Procedures